-Divorce and family lawyers are a trustworthy bunch, or at least we should be.
+Divorce lawyers are a trustworthy bunch, or at least we should be.
 The good news on that front is that the public think lawyers are more trustworthy than accountants, bankers and estate agents.
 It may come as no surprise to find lawyers fall behind teachers and doctors.
 However, the recent YouGov poll for the Legal Services Consumer Panel also suggested that public faith in lawyers is wavering, with 42 per cent of respondents trusting lawyers to ‘tell the truth’, compared to 47 per cent in a similar poll two years ago.
 The fact that this decline is mirrored in other professions should come as no comfort.

 Now there could be many reasons for this, not least a lack of faith in the legal services reforms that have seen Legal Aid swept away for most divorce and other cases, in turn colouring people’s view of the profession.
 Or it could be a negative reflection on professionals in general.